What will I study?

 The modular content has been designed to allow you to develop both a theoretical and applied knowledge of core specialisms essential for a cyber security expert.
 For example, the digital leadership module is designed to support future career progression into roles where there is a requirement to manage other cyber specialists.
 It also provides a useful foundation for those seeking to pursue a career in cyber security in a role where you are required to perform security vulnerability assessments and penetration testing for networked information systems.
 Knowledge gained from studying the programme will enable you to conduct threat intelligence analysis to keep up to date with the changing threat landscape.

-As you progress through the programme you develop as an up to date, well rounded and outward-looking professional capable of taking responsibility for and effectively leading cyber security and technology projects and people, capable of making good decisions and improving the performance of yourself, your people, your areas of responsibility and your organisation.
+As you progress through the programme you will develop as an up to date, well rounded and outward-looking professional capable of taking responsibility for and effectively leading cyber security and technology projects and people.
+You will also become capable of making good decisions and improving the performance of yourself, your people, your areas of responsibility and your organisation.

 How will I be taught and assessed?